utcompling/tacc-hadoop/README.md

     echo '129.114.50.211 tacc' >> /etc/hosts
     ssh tacc
-    # if you're local username and your TACC username differ:
+    # if your local username and your TACC username differ:
     # ssh whoamiontacc@tacc

 Get this repository: